BreadMoirai/github-release-gradle-plugin/README.md

-    prerelease false // by default this is false releaseAssets jar.destinationDir.listFiles // this points to which files you want to upload as assets with your release override true // by default false; if set to true, will delete an existing release with the same tag and name }
+    prerelease false // by default this is false releaseAssets jar.destinationDir.listFiles // this points to which files you want to upload as assets with your release override true // by default false; if set to true, will delete an existing release with the same tag and name apiEndpoint "https://api.github.com" // should only change for github enterprise users }
 ```
 For additional info on these fields please see the [Github API specification](https://developer.github.com/v3/repos/releases/#create-a-release).